Best Income Protection Insurance For Contractors In 2024

 Pre-Existing Medical Conditions

-The declaration of pre-existing medical conditions is crucial at the start of a plan.
-An insurer will have to be aware of any medical issues within the last five years, and these interpret in any of three ways:
+Declaring pre-existing medical conditions is crucial at the start of a plan.
+An insurer will have to be aware of any medical issues within the last five years, and these are interpreted in any of three ways:

-• The medical problem excludes from the policy
+- The medical problem is excluded from the policy

 Own occupation / any occupation